-Within minutes of the lengthy and detailed report being released publicly, the media pounced to cast damning judgement on Luis Suarez.
+Within minutes of the lengthy and detailed report being released publicly, the media pounced to cast damning judgement on the player.

-When soon after, the club released a statement detailing their objections to the methods employed by the judging panel and their support for the player, large sections of the media ignored the intricacies of the case and tore into the club, condemning it's reasoned criticisms and real concerns as racist, arrogant, departed from reality, insensitive and disreputable.
+When soon after, the club released a statement detailing their objections to the methods employed by the judging panel, large sections of the media ignored the intricacies of the case and tore into the club, condemning its reasoned criticisms and real concerns as arrogant and departed from reality.

-Any arguments against the witch hunt, or disection of the FA case, were met by feverish responses, aggresive derision, declarations of disgrace and even predictions of decline and untimely doom from various washed up and wheeled out pundits and hangers on.
+Any arguments against the witch hunt, or dissection of the FA case, were met by feverish responses, aggressive derision, declarations of disgrace and even predictions of decline and untimely doom from various washed up and wheeled out pundits and hangers on.

-But in reality, the issue was never about racism.
+In reality, the issue was never about the charge.
 The actions of the club that stood firm by the man they felt a duty of loyalty to, were never detrimental to the fight against racial intolerance and bigotry in the sport.
-Liverpool supporters merely analysed all the available information and concluded that the judgement was faulty, that is was wthout basis in established fact, wihout evidence that supported the original complaint
+Liverpool supporters merely analysed all the available information and concluded that the judgement was faulty, that is was without basis in established fact, without evidence that supported the original complaint

 For Luis Suarez - a man who actively promotes an approach to football that prioritises equality and tolerance, derision for accepting the backing of his team mates must have been bewildering.
-He seemed to face it with a dignified if astonished resignation, but there must have been times when that gave way to despair, as his reputation was torn to pieces by a whipped up public that are largely reliant on a gutter based tabloid press, and predominantly broken, revenue driven, phone-in-and-rant, Radio and TV based media.
+He seemed to face it with a dignified, if astonished resignation, but there must have been times when that gave way to despair, as his reputation was torn to pieces by a whipped up public that are largely reliant on a gutter-based tabloid press, and predominantly revenue driven phone-in-and-rant radio and TV based media.

-Within the club and within the player, there must have been an overwhelming feeling of injustice and an agonising realisation that there had occured a massive failure of fair process.
+Within the club and within the player, there must have been an overwhelming feeling of injustice and an agonising realisation that there had occurred a massive failure of fair process.

 As it is, in a fog of political agendas, somewhere along the line, the FA has lost sight of the importance of being a fair and open governing body.
 In the fug of a politically motivated determination to appear to be acting in the best interests of political correctness, it's forgotten what sport is, and discarded the values, based on independent judgement, that allow sport to exist.